Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 Leave These at Home

 • Drones without a permit.
 The Civil Aviation Authority of Zimbabwe requires a permit obtained before arrival.
 Cost is around USD 200 and takes 4–6 weeks.
 Flying without one is a criminal offence.
-Don't risk it for a fly-over clip.

 • Plastic carrier bags.
 Banned since 2023.
 Bring reusable packing cubes and a cloth laundry bag instead.